-Figure 60: Preview of Installer Files in Solution Explorer
+Figure 59: Preview of Installer Files in Solution Explorer

 The "HelloOceanWixPluginInstaller" project has been created and ready to compile.
 Its output is a HelloOceanWixPluginInstaller.msi that can be shipped to the users (or upload to Ocean Store).
-Please check the ReadMe.txt file added the project for more options.
 There is no "Primary project output" in the installer project instead, the PIP files are added to the project that you selected in the wizard.
 MSI installer will call PluginManager to install these PIP files.
-There is one more file worth mentioning, the PluginInstallInfo.xml.